Writing a story is time-consuming… at least it is to write a good story and one that’s not AI created.

 Once you finish one story, get started on the next.

-Another aspect of the writing juggling act: Book Marketing.
+Another aspect of the writing juggling act is Book Marketing.

-While you do need to keep writing those stories and getting them published, you also need to work on marketing you and your writing.
+While you need to keep writing those stories and getting them published, you also need to work on marketing youself and your writing.

 -The first step of marketing is to create a quality book.

--The next step is to submit your work – this is pitching your work.
+-The next step is to submit your work, which is pitching your work.

--If you’re self-publishing, you will need to get if formatted and designed, upload the print-ready files, then publish it so it’s available for sale.
+-If you’re self-publishing, you will need to get it formatted and designed, upload the print-ready files, and then publish it so it’s available for sale.

 Once the book finds a home, whether traditionally publishing or self-publishing, it’s about creating visibility.
 If people don’t know it exists, you won’t sell it.